by Nancy Armitage

 Elegant Christmas Tea in the Gilded Age (Huntington Mansion No. 2 57th St. New York City, NY)

-Tea was served everyday at the Huntington mansions also at “At-Homes” & at “5 o’clock Teas”.
-So during the month of December, Mrs. Huntington could have hosted several “Christmas Teas”.
+Tea was served everyday at the Huntington mansions.
+Also at “At-Homes” & at “5 o’clock Teas” once a week or once a month tea affair.
+So during the month of December, Mrs. Huntington could have hosted several “Christmas Teas” or maybe a Dutch “Sinterklass” Party in honor of Bishop St. Nicholas on December 6th.

 Tea was a great way to introduce Mrs. Arabella Huntington’s friends, her new house guests, & close acquaintances to each other.
-Mrs. Harriet Crocker Alexander was a dear friend to Arabella Huntington.
+Mrs. Charles Crocker Alexander “Hattie” or “Harriett” was a dear friend to Arabella Huntington.
 Arabella often met Mrs. Alexander for tea at each other mansions; whether it was in NYC, or in Paris.
-Mrs. Huntington often attended charity tea & fundraisers with her daughter-in-law Mrs. Archer M. Huntington (Helen).
+In the early 1900’s, Mrs. Arabella Huntington often attended charity tea & fundraisers with her daughter-in-law Mrs. Archer M. Huntington (Helen).
 Many of these charity times were published in the New York Herald & the New York Times.
 Those charity teas were located at the Plaza Hotel, the Ritz Hotel, & the Hotel Astor, & other hotels in New York City.
-For many different charity causes like the Metropolitan Museum, Opera House, NY Hospital, etc.
+For many different charity causes like the Metropolitan Museum, Opera House, New York Hospital, etc.

 Index of Huntington Mansions 8 “Christmas Teas” Menus (below)